tsipkens/bidias/README.md

 the work of [Buckley et al. (2017)][3], who used a Twomey-type approach to derive two-dimensional mass-mobility distributions.
 Much of the code from that work has been significantly modified in this distribution.

-Also included is a reference to code designed to quickly evaluate the transfer function of particle mass analyzers (e.g. APM, CPMA) by Sipkens et al. (Under review).
+Also included is a reference to code designed to quickly evaluate the transfer function of particle mass analyzers (e.g. APM, CPMA) by Sipkens et al. (Accepted).

 Information on the provided colormaps can be found in an associated README in the `cmap` folder.